k-evinzheng/Fake-News-Detector-Web-App-V1/README.md

 ### Machine Learning Model

-The app uses a logistic regression algorithm trained on approximately 76,000 news articles, achieving an accuracy of 0.95.
+This Web App uses a logistic regression algorithm trained on approximately 76,000 news articles, achieving an accuracy of 0.95.
 The model uses TF-IDF vectorization for text preprocessing and classification.

 ### Large Language Model (LLM)